varnav/acapi/README.md

 ## Run app in production

 [Dockerfile](Dockerfile) will build necessary tools and run app behind nginx.
-You may use letsencrypt (default) or your own certs.
+You may use letsencrypt, your own certs, or use without TLS (default).
 You need to edit [nginx.conf](nginx.conf) for your own needs.
 Replace `changeme.com` with your domain name.
 Then you can build docker image and run it this way:

 ```sh
 docker build -t mycoolcompany/acapi .